How To Improve Stock Availability

 - Get rid of obsolete stock – it’s simply taking up warehouse space, adding to carrying costs and doesn’t have a realisable value.

 Many inventory management issues are a result of not accounting for supply and demand volatility.
+Stock availability is certainly one of those challenges.

 If you can stock the right goods in the right amounts to meet demand, you’ll maximise your stock turnover rate.
 As goods move quickly in and out of the warehouse you can keep cash flowing and prevent excess and obsolete stock.
 At the same time, you’ll have optimised stock levels that are set to ensure high service levels and product availability targets.